aurelienbottazini/introduction-to-docker/Readme.md

 + Deployment framework (capistrano)
   A container encapsulate all dependencies but can't automate a complex deployment process
 + Dev env (Vagrant, otto)
   boot2docker and docker machine are good for most workflows.
-But things like vagrant give much more feature.
+But things like vagrant give much more features.

 This being said.
 Using docker *with* those tools will simplify and add robustness to your environment.